How can I configure and use SAR to monitor performance metrics on my Amazon EC2 Linux instance?

 CPU statistics

-Use the -P option to display CPU statistics.
-The following example command displays CPU statistics for CPU 0.
+To show network statistics CPU statistics, use the -P option.
+The following example command shows CPU statistics for CPU 0:

 sar -f /var/log/sa/sa12 -P 0